bc-bjoern/leanix_description/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 This is a Flask application designed to handle webhook from LeanIX.
 It includes rate limiting, user authentication, and security headers for enhanced security.
+This is just a showcase to improve the enterprise repository object's description with chatgpt.

 ## Table of Contents